MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-json-launch-file.md

 ## Publish to cloud settings (launch.json)

-Here is an example of a configuration file for publishing to a cloud sandbox.
+Here's an example of a configuration file for publishing to a cloud sandbox.

 ``` json
 {